tinythings/sysinspect/docs/moddescr/runtime_lua.rst

 Keyword arguments
 -----------------

-``rt.mod`` (type: string, required)
-  The name of the Lua script to execute.
-The runtime looks it up in the configured scripts directory.

 ``[ANY]`` (type: string)
   Additional keyword arguments forwarded to the executed script.
 These values are made available to the